 Pathway/Genome Databases (PGDBs) are generated by software that predict the metabolic pathways of completely sequenced organisms, predict which genes code for missing enzymes in metabolic pathways, and predict operons.
 BioCyc also integrates information from other bioinformatics databases, such as protein feature and Gene Ontology information from UniProt.
 The BioCyc website provides a suite of software tools for database searching and visualization, for omics data analysis, and for comparative genomics and comparative pathway questions.

-A federally-supported collection of more than 40 databases and analysis tools for basic and applied research in molecular biology, including Assembly, Basic Local Alignment Search Tool (BLAST), BioProject, BioSample, Gene, Gene Expression Omnibus (GEO), Genome, Nucleotide, Protein, Structure, and the Sequence Read Archive (SRA).
+A federally-supported collection of more than 40 databases and analysis tools for research in molecular biology, including Assembly, Basic Local Alignment Search Tool (BLAST), BioProject, BioSample, Gene, Gene Expression Omnibus (GEO), Genome, Nucleotide, Protein, Structure, and the Sequence Read Archive (SRA).
+NCBI Guide

 Provides genomic, phenotypic and population-centric data for invertebrate vectors of human pathogens.
 Sponsored by NIAID-BRC (National Institute of Allergy and Infectious Diseases Bioinformatics Resource Center).